Servings: One loaf

 Take the dough out of the fridge.

-Place the the dough on the parchment in the hot pan and put in the oven.
+Place the the dough on the parchment or silicone sling in the hot pan and put in the oven.

 Reduce the temperature to 450°F and bake covered for 30 minutes.